 Let’s start fresh this new year!
-Here are some tips to make 2019 an injury free year with increased balance, a year of clean feet and well-fitting shoes and socks.
+Here are some tips to make this year injury-free with increased balance, a year of clean feet and well-fitting shoes and socks.

 - Freshen up in the bathroom!
 Go through your junk drawers, get rid of all the old nail polish and polish remover.
 Take out your nail cutters and files and sanitize them with rubbing alcohol.
 Replace your old polishes with new polishes that have hydrating and antifungal components, like the Dr. Remedy line you can find at our Healthy Steps store.